Trivivium/devops-2k20/report/REPORT.md

 The following sections seek describe what each of these do, with reasoning for the inclusion.
 The chapter ends with an overview of the dependencies during design-time, and how they relate to each other and external services implicitly required for them to function.
-The chapter is structured in way that seeks to describe the foundation of all our technologies and ending with external tools used in the production environment of the application.
+The chapter is structured in a way that seeks to describe the foundation of all our technologies and ending with external tools used in the production environment of the application.

 ### Hosting

-The application is required to have a publically available IP address.
+The application is required to have a publicly available IP address.
 Therefore we needed a hosting provider for the production environment.
-The course presented [Digital Ocean][host-1] as an option, and as a couple of us had prior experience with the service we choose this solution.
+The course presented [Digital Ocean][host-1] as an option, and as a couple of us had prior experience with this service we choose this solution.
 The prior experience, along with the option to utilize the [Github Student Developer Pack][host-2] for free credits, meant we had confidence in that decision.